 The Jack A. Proctor Virginia Building Code Academy (VBCA) delivers administrative and technical code training programs for mandated certification requirements for over 3,500 statewide professional certifications in various code enforcement disciplines including code official, inspection and plan review.

 Learn more about VBCA, including information on Jack A. Proctor and other helpful resources.

 Find information and resources for earning a DHCD certification, maintaining a DHCD certification through continuing education and code change training and verifying an individual’s DHCD certification status

 Learn about classroom training offered by the VBCA, including course registration, tuition and fees, eligibility details and access many other helpful resources.

-Learn about and access code change training and other continuing education opportunities available online through the Commonwealth of Virginia Learning Center (COVLC).
+Learn about and access code change training and other continuing education opportunities available online through the Code Academy Learning Center

 The statewide levy (currently at 2 percent) upon all local permit fees issued in accordance with Virginia Uniform Statewide Building Code (VUSBC) is collected to support operations and programs of Virginia Building Code Academy for training and certification of local code enforcement personnel.

 Manufactured homes, sometimes referred to as HUD code homes, are built, in a factory, on a permanent chassis, are transportable in one or more sections, are used as single family dwellings and may be sited with or without a permanent foundation.